Ronald H. Spector

-Ronald Harvey Spector (born January 17, 1943) is an American military historian.
-He was formerly a professor at George Washington University.
+Ronald Harvey Spector (January 17, 1943 – March 26, 2026) was an American military historian.
+He was a professor at George Washington University.

+Early life and education

+Spector was born in Pittsburgh on January 17, 1943.
+He graduated from Johns Hopkins University in 1964 with a bachelor's degree in history.
+In 1967 he gained a Ph.D. from Yale University in the same subject.

 Military career

-He enlisted in the United States Marine Corps and served in the Vietnam War, reaching the rank of Lieutenant Colonel in the reserves.
-He was a historian at the United States Army Center of Military History and taught at the University of Alabama.
+Spector enlisted in the United States Marine Corps and served in the Vietnam War, reaching the rank of Lieutenant Colonel in the reserves.
+He was a historian at the United States Army Center of Military History.
 He was tasked to prepare a study of the Grenada operation.

-Education

-He graduated from Johns Hopkins University, and later gained a Ph.D from Yale University.

 Academic career

 Spector was a Senior Fulbright Scholar in India from 1977 to 1978.
-He has taught at the National War College, the University of Alabama, and the U.S. Army War College.
-He currently is serving on the faculty of George Washington University in Washington, D.C.
-He is also a contributing writer for the Encyclopædia Britannica.
+He taught at the National War College, the University of Alabama, and the United States Army War College.
+From 1990 until his retirement in 2020, he served on the faculty of George Washington University in Washington, D.C.
+He was also a contributing writer for the Encyclopædia Britannica.

-Spector joined the State Department's Historical Advisory Committee on Historical Diplomatic Documentation in the late 1980s as a representative of the American Historical Association.
+He joined the State Department's Historical Advisory Committee on Historical Diplomatic Documentation in the late 1980s as a representative of the American Historical Association.
 At the 1989 meeting, Spector and other members discussed expediting the publication of the Foreign Relations of the United States (FRUS) series and improving the process of classifying and declassifying documents.
 He advocated reprinting and distributing the 20 backlogged volumes of FRUS to depository libraries, and suggested lobbying Congress for funding for this purpose.
 Spector also expressed his views on the need to maintain a complete historical record.

+Personal life

+Spector married his wife Dianne Frank in 1970.
+They has two sons, and four grandchildren.
+Spector died at his home in Annandale, Virginia, on March 26, 2026, at the age of 83, from cancer.